sleeptightAnsiC/rlspr/README.md

+# TODO
+- those files has been taken from mtpl project, clean them up later
+- raylib has been provided via pacman, I need to build and link it manually

 # rlspr
 Simple clone of classic WindowsNT's Minesweeper game, written in C99 with Raylib.
 I was looking for a reason to try Raylib for a long time and recently,